 Read about Science at Skyswood.

-ICT is taught as a discrete subject, as well as being used to support cross-curricular learning.
+Computing is taught as a discrete subject, as well as being used to support cross-curricular learning.
 Pupils are taught a range of knowledge, skills and understanding through four areas of learning: finding things out; developing ideas and making things happen; exchanging and sharing information; reviewing, modifying and evaluating work as it progresses.
 They use word-processing, multimedia, graphics, data handling and modelling software.
 We also have digital cameras, a microscope and programmable toys.
-We have a designated ICT space, networked computers in classrooms and laptops for pupil use.
+We have a designated computing suite, networked computers in classrooms and laptops for pupil use.

 Read about ICT at Skyswood.